VridhiJ/Rotorpy_GRASP/README.md

 - because the auto-evaluation only lasts for 2 seconds every few epochs to not slow down training too much if user wants to check the performance, can view the generated gif.

 animate now works for multiple agents <br>
-- we have 10 agents running parallely in our environment
+- we have 10 agents running parallelly in our environment.

 Tensorboard <br>
-- integrated tensorboard summarywriter for our wind study
+- integrated tensorboard summarywriter for our wind study.

 Integrate IMU <br>
-- for real time RL integrated IMU
+- for real time RL integrated IMU.

 Study results of wind conditions on uav tracking - change reward functions <br>
 - performance evaluations of integrating wind and imu during training.